 - Panic.
 Hoarding food and toilet paper.
-The moment governments closed public institutions and declared an emergency, reassured the public that there would be enough food, and asked everyone to avoid groups, most people rushed to stores, a confined area full of people, to buy food.
-And here’s the problem - if some start to hoard, others don’t have enough, and the vicious circle starts for no good reason except fear.
+The moment governments closed public institutions and declared an emergency, reassured the public that there would be enough food, and asked everyone to avoid groups, most people rushed to stores, confined areas full of people, to buy food.
+And here’s the problem—if some start to hoard, others don’t have enough, and the vicious circle starts for no good reason except fear.
 Fascinating.

 Let’s see how things turn out.